App management startup AppFollow raises $5M Series A round led by Nauta Capital – TechCrunch

 Eugene Kruglov of Nauta Capital said: “We are extremely delighted to partner with Nauta Capital on this round.
 And having both of current investors and as well some of our customers to participate in the round proves that we are on the right direction to become the market standard for effective app management.”

-The company, which employs 65 people across 9 countries, all working remotely, will use the investment to strengthen its presence in the US and Europe, hire VP-level executives in sales, marketing and diversify their platform.
+The company, which employs 65 people across nine countries, all working remotely, will use the investment to strengthen its presence in the U.S. and Europe, hire VP-level executives in sales and marketing, and diversify their platform.